Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conventional Coning Correction

 Importantly, since $\dot{\bphi} \neq \bomega$, it follows that $\Delta \bphi_k \neq \Delta \btheta_k$.
 The relationship between integrated $\omega$ and $\Delta\theta$ are illustrated in Figure \ref{fig:sampling}.

-The objective is to write what we want ($\Delta \bphi_k$) in terms of what we can actually measure ($\Delta \btheta_k$).
+The objective is to write the desired quantity ($\Delta \bphi_k$) in terms of available measurements ($\Delta \btheta_k$).
 The difference in the two is principally due to the noncommutitavity terms in the Bortz equation [the right-most term in eq.~\eqref{eq:BortzEqn}].
 Thus, integrating the Bortz equation to obtain $\bphi$ produces

 or, simply,